Thank you for your response

 There were two different kinds of taxes that were levied under pre-GST laws on the manufacture of iron and steel (in any form) before reaching the end consumer.
 Excise duty was charged at the rate of 12.5% and the VAT rate was around 5%, taking the total taxes imposed to about 17.5%.
 In the case of interstate sales, CST was charged instead of VAT at 2% with C-Form and 5% otherwise.

 The manufacturing and sale of all kinds of iron and steel like iron rods, bars, and scraps of iron and steel, etc. are charged at the rate of 18%.
 Different rates have been provided for different kinds of articles made of iron or steel.

 Kitchen utensils like stainless steel cookers, pans, spoons, ladles, etc. have become a little cheaper as they are charged at a GST rate of 12%.
 Under VAT laws, the same were liable to tax at around 17.5%.
 However, other articles made of iron and steel like barbecue sets, radiators, iron and steel rods, etc. have become slightly more expensive under GST as they are now liable to a rate of 18% against 17.5%.

 The iron and steel industry has been enjoying the benefit of a lower tax rate on major inputs like coal and iron ore, which is subject to a levy of GST at 5%.
 Transportation services used for transporting steel is kept under the 5% bracket which has helped in reducing logistics costs.

-H. Shivramkrishnan (Director, Commercial of Essar Steel) had quoted “We expect the requirement of working capital to go up in the immediate future.
-But going forward, GST will have a beneficial impact on the steel sector and the economy”
+H. Shivramkrishnan (Director, Commercial of Essar Steel) had quoted before the implementation of GST, “We expect the requirement of working capital to go up in the immediate future.
+But going forward, GST will have a beneficial impact on the steel sector and the economy.”